 Any group doing volunteer work that provides a social, economic or environmental service to the local community can be nominated for the award.
 Initial nominations are processed by the Lieutenancy Office whose details are on this website and involve a panel of Deputy Lieutenants who prepare citations for the Lord Lieutenant to forward to the Honours and Awards Committee in London.
 Each group is assessed on their own merits on the benefit it brings to the local community and its standing within that community.

-Nominations need to be submitted in the September of the year before the award for example, Sep 2018 for a 2019 award.
+Nominations open on 1 April each year and need to be submitted by September of the year before the award for example, Sep 2019 for a 2020 award.

 How to nominate a group